-Repricing of the June 2022 Warrants: On October 7, 2022 the Company entered into an agreement with the Investor holding 100% of the June 2022 Warrants to induce him to exercise all of his June 2022 Warrants at an exercise price reduced from \$10.00 per warrant share to \$6.75 per warrant share.
-In consideration for the immediate exercise of the June 2022 Warrants for cash that resulted in gross proceeds of \$4,827 before related fees and commissions, the Investor received new warrants to purchase up to an aggregate of 1,072,725 common shares (the "October 2022 Warrants") with identical terms as the June 2022 Warrants with the exception of the exercise price now set at \$6.75.
+Repricing of the June 2022 Warrants: On October 7, 2022 the Company entered into an agreement with the Investor holding 100% of the June 2022 Warrants to induce him to exercise all of his June 2022 Warrants at an exercise price reduced from \$120.00 per warrant share to \$81.00 per warrant share.
+In consideration for the immediate exercise of the June 2022 Warrants for cash that resulted in gross proceeds of \$4,827 before related fees and commissions, the Investor received new warrants to purchase up to an aggregate of 89,393 common shares (the "October 2022 Warrants") with identical terms as the June 2022 Warrants with the exception of the exercise price per warrant share now set at \$81.00.